 EGYPTOLOGY IN IDAHO - Egypt and Roman Artifacts

-The College of Idaho's Orma J. Smith Museum of Natural History opened an exhibit by Archaeologist and Curator, Jan Summers Duffy which was preceded by a lecture about her ongoing work in Egypt.
+The College of Idaho's Orma J. Smith Museum of Natural History opened the first Egyptology exhibit by Archaeologist and Curator, Jan Summers Duffy which was preceded by a lecture about her ongoing work in Egypt.
 The exhibit will continue indefinitely.
 Following the lecture was the unveiling of the first Ancient Egypt/Roman artifact exhibit at the college and museum including Falco tinnunculus, a mummy of a kestrel falcon.
 The Falcon was very important in Egyptian history.
 HORUS was the name of the Ancient Egyptian God associated with the falcon and the most popular.
 This bird was the perfect symbol for the Egyptian god of the sky, light and goodness who soared above and protected the land of the Pharaohs.
 It was believed that each Pharaoh became Horus on Earth and was reborn as Horus after death.
 To Ancient Egyptians, Life after Death was as important as living.
 Falco tinnunculus is a small falcon and cousin to the larger peregrine falcon.
 Kestrels (once called sparrow hawks) belong to the kestrel group of the falcon family – Falconidae.
-Also known as the European, Eurasian and Old World Kestrel, it covers large range and is widespread in Europe, Africa and Asia.
+Also known as the European, Eurasian and Old World Kestrel, it covers a large range and is widespread in Europe, Africa and Asia.
 Their smaller size is what separates kestrels from peregrines.